tkubica12/MicroHack-AppInnovation/solutions/ch04/README.md

 - Provision Application Insights on top of Log Analytics workspace, see #fetch https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/scenarios-monitoring
 ```

-You might need to create new revision of our application for it to get injected env variables, but there is nothing else needed to start collecting basic telemetry into Aplication Insights using standard open source OpenTelemetry exporter without any Microsoft-specific SDK.
+You may need to create a new revision of the application so it picks up the injected environment variables.
+No further code changes are required to begin collecting basic telemetry in Application Insights using the open‑source OpenTelemetry exporter.

 ![](/images/ch04-map.png)